bcswartz/angular2-sandbox-guildrunner/README.md

 ## Release Highlights

+### 0.0.6

+* Created a sandbox version of a Chapter edit form using reactive form classes (FormGroup, FormArray, and FormControl) and Validators.

 ### 0.0.5

 * Removed Address and Member domain classes; added Person, Location, Chapter, ChapterLocation, and ChapterMember classes; refactored Guild class